tldr-pages/tldr/pages/linux/minicom.md

 # minicom

-> A program to do a serial communication with a device.
+> A program to communicate with the serial interface of a device.
 > More information: <https://manned.org/minicom>.

 - Open a given serial port: